ivome/aca-wall-of-quotes-2017Q1/README.md

 ### Chris Perkins

+- "If you can talk brilliantly about a problem, it can create the consoling illusion that it has been mastered."
+(Stanley Kubrick) Added 3/6/2017
 - "Sometimes that light at the end of the tunnel is a train."
 (Charles Barkley) Added 2/27/2017
 - "GOD DAMMIT!!"
 (Vince McMahon) Added 2/22/2017
 - "And what I wonder is, whether maybe pro wrestling is one of the most real things we have in our society and what’s really disturbing is that the other stuff is much more fake."
 (Peter Thiel) Added 2/18/2017